Document Type : Research Article

 Introduction

-Materials and Methods
+Material and Methods

-The main objective of this study is to identify and zone the coastal areas of the three counties of Anzali, Rezvanshahr and Astara in terms of urban environmental pollution risk using analytic hierarchy process models and machine learning algorithm - random forest.
-In this regard, first, effective criteria were identified.
-From among the 24 effective criteria, information layers of 14 effective criteria: natural attractiveness, coastal degradation, river, road, human activity, urban drainage, population, urban waste, protection and care, facilities, security, natural landscapes, hotels, and the importance of tourism on the population were prepared in the Arc Gis Pro environment.
-Using the AHP method, the impact of each criterion was extracted and 70% of the high-risk areas were used as training data and 30% as an experiment to train the random forest algorithm.
-The predictive ability and accuracy of the model results were evaluated using the relative receiver operating characteristic (ROC) curve and the area under this curve (AUC).
+The main objective of this study is to identify and zone the coastal areas of the three counties of Anzali, Rezvanshahr, and Astara in terms of urban environmental pollution risk using the Analytic Hierarchy Process (AHP) and the Random Forest (RF) machine learning algorithm.
+In this regard, effective criteria were first identified.
+From an initial set of 24 criteria, 14 were selected: natural attractiveness, coastal degradation, river, road, human activity, urban drainage, population, urban waste, protection and management, facilities, security, natural landscapes, hotels, and the influence of tourism on population.
+Information layers for these were prepared in the ArcGIS Pro environment.
+Using the AHP method, the relative impact of each criterion was determined, and 70% of the high-risk areas were used as training data and 30% as test data for training the Random Forest algorithm.
+The predictive accuracy of the model results was evaluated using the Receiver Operating Characteristic (ROC) curve and the Area Under the Curve (AUC).

 Results and Discussion